bscucchi/Getting-and-Cleaning-Data/README.md

 Explains what run_analysis does technically.

+**The run_analysis.R script does the following**

+*Pulls Zip file and downloads the dataset locally.
+*The extracts the UCI HAR Dataset folder
+*Loads Subject_test and Train_test data
+*Merges the training and the test sets to create one data set called "merged_tidy_data.txt" *Set descriptive activity names to name the activities in the data set *Labels the data set with descriptive variable names.
+*Create 2nd dataset from with Average calculation called "calc_tidy_dataset.txt"

  The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal